t-brandt/orvara/README.rst

 Other outputs:
 ~~~~~~~~~~~~~~~~~
 In addition to the six plots, you can check convergence of fitted parameters in
-the HDU0 extention by setting the parameter check_convergence to True.
+the HDU1 extention by setting the parameter check_convergence to True.
 You can define
-the length of the burn-in phase, note that the parameters are sampled every 50 steps.
+the length of the burn-in phase, note that the parameters are sampled every :code:`thin` steps (as set in the configuration file; default 50).
 And you can
 save the results from the fitted and infered parameters from the HDU1 extention
 with save_params = True in the [save_results] section, with an option of setting
-the sigma percentages for the errors.
+the quantiles for the uncertainties.

 Color bar settings:
 ~~~~~~~~~~~~~~~~~
-User has the options of showing an error bar via use_colorbar = False or True, setting a colormap from matplotlib list of colormaps, and a reference scheme for the colorbar.
+To color-code orbits with a key, set a colormap from matplotlib list of colormaps and a reference scheme for the colorbar.
 Three reference schemes are avaliable: the eccentricity as ecc, the secondary companion in jupiter mass as msec_jup and the secondary companion in solar mass as msec_solar.
+Use :code:`use_colorbar` to toggle the colorbar key on and off with :code:`True` or :code:`False`.

 Multiple Keplerian orbit fits:
 ~~~~~~~~~~~~~~~~~
 In the case of a 3-body or multiple-body fit, you can plot the results for each companion
 by setting iplanet to the corresponding companion ID used in the fitting.
-iplanet starts from 0 for the innermost companion.
+iplanet starts from 0.

 Examples